miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Setting up a Java development environment for Fiji and friends.md

 A version control system allows us to fetch a codebase we want to work on.
 When you edit a file, or create a new one (corresponding to a Java class, a Java interface, an icon file, _etc._), the *changes* you made are recorded and logged by the VCS.
 It is a great tool if you need to undo a change you made, or to branch the code to experiment with it, or to properly communicate to other what you did.
 It is so useful that we (the Fiji community) do not develop out of a VCS.

 There are many of them, and in the Fiji ecosystem we use [Git](https://git-scm.com/) quasi exclusively.
+Its proper use is so important for plugin developers that several pages on the ImageJ website are dedicated to Git.
+They are linked from the main [Git page on ImageJ.net](http://imagej.net/Git).

 How to get it strongly depends on your platform.

 ### Git for Windows.